MBC M

+It was first announced in July 2011, with the announcement of the shutdown of MBC Game.
 The channel opened on February 1, 2012, with a new music program Show Champion.

 The channel was re-branded on February 2, 2020 as MBC M. The company intends to make the brand more recognizable to the digital audience and build a synergy between television and new media.

 Programs

 These are MBC M's currently airing programs: